lilciv/RustDepotDownloader/README.md

 # Rust Depot Downloader

 This script will install a Rust Server or Client on your Windows machine using SteamDB Manifest IDs.
 All files are downloaded through SteamCMD.
+This script will combine all required client or server files into one specified location.
+That means no manually combining files to have a complete set.

 ## How Do I Find the Version I Want?
 You can review the Facepunch Devblog (https://rust.facepunch.com/news/?category=devblog), which will have important dates that different versions of the game were released.
 You can take these dates over to SteamDB to find the corresponding Manifest IDs that you want.